nathan-contino/hiring-engineers/answers.md

 ## Best Practices

-Your dashboards probably don't change too much, so don't configure a CRON tab that's too frequent! ``dog-watcher`` uses the GitHub API and the Datadog API to download and upload all of your dashboards, so if you have a lot, that could result in a lot of network traffic.
-Once a day (``0 0 * * * ``) should cover most use cases!
+Your dashboards probably don't change too much, so don't configure a cron tab that's too frequent! ``dog-watcher`` uses the GitHub API and the Datadog API to download and upload all of your dashboards, so if you have a lot, that could result in a lot of network traffic.
+Once a day (``0 0 * * * ``, if you're not a cron expert) should cover most use cases!

 ## Thanks